POLICE CAREER FAIR ATTRACTS HUNDREDS

 Basseterre, St. Kitts, August 18, 2017 (SKNIS): Hundreds of persons traversing Bank Street in Basseterre got a better sense of the various units and capabilities of the Royal St. Christopher and Nevis Police Force (RSCNPF) as the agency staged a Career Fair on Friday, August 18.

-The tactical unit booth was the most popular with locals eager to learn more about the weapons and tools, including riot gear, tear gas rounds, shot guns, ammunition and other items on display.
+The tactical unit booth was the most popular with locals eager to learn more about the weapons and tools, including riot gear, Body armor packages, tear gas rounds, shot guns, ammunition and other items on display.
 Demonstrations by the K-9 Unit kept the audience buzzing as Officer Castor guided by his handler staged mocked searches for guns and performed take downs of suspects.
 Other booths included the Crime Scene Unit; investigative units featuring the Criminal Investigations Department, Special Victims Unit and more; Traffic Department; Telecoms, and others.

 The agency’s Force Personnel Officer, Clifford Govia, coordinated the event.
 He said that there is a plan to expand the manpower from 435 to about 485 and as such a special appeal was being made to persons between the ages of 18 and 35 years to join the RSCNPF.
 Mr. Govia said St. Kitts and Nevis has grown significantly over the years and so too has the number, types and sophistication of crime.
 The RSCNPF also had to change to keep pace as it strives to enhance public safety.